vesoft-inc/nebula/docs/nebula-design-concepts.md

 ### Metadata service

-The process corresponding to the Meta service is nebula-metad, and its main functions are:
+The process corresponding to the meta service is nebula-metad, and its main functions are:

 -  User management

       In Nebula Graph different roles are assigned diverse privileges.
-We provide the following native roles: God user，Admin，Use and Guest.
+We provide the following native roles: God user, Admin, User and Guest.

 - Cluster configuration management

-      Metadata service manages the servers and partitions in the cluster, e.g. records location of the partitions, receives Heartbeat from servers, etc. It balances the partitions and manages the communication traffic in case of server failure.
+      Metadata service manages the servers and partitions in the cluster, e.g. records location of the partitions, receives heartbeat from servers, etc. It balances the partitions and manages the communication traffic in case of server failure.

 - Graph space management